 |Number of visits||1|

-Luckily the Arrowhead chair had some mellower terrain with a more forgiving surface that had probably been tilled instead of just flattened.
-This is the main lift on the upper mountain and has a number of interesting runs on it, but there were only 3 that were really skiable due to the conditions.
+The Arrowhead triple we skied in 2014 was upgraded to a fixed-grip quad in 2016 and is now called Red’s Lift.
+Luckily Arrowhead had some mellower terrain with a more forgiving surface that had probably been tilled instead of just flattened.
+This is the main lift on the upper mountain and has a number of interesting runs on it.
+But there were only 3 that were really skiable due to the conditions.
 Still, we made the most of it and by lunch things started softening up nicely.

 - Views, views, and more views